MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-basics2.md

 * **3:** weeks 2 to 5 for the newly licensed population

-Of these, the refresh query should charge for **2** and **3** because neither were included in the original query run, but it should not charge for **1**, which duplicates the data that's returned in the original query.
+Of these, the refresh query will charge for **2** and **3** because neither were included in the original query run, but it will not charge for **1**, which duplicates the data that was returned in the original query.

 ##### Charges for re-running a completed query